near/create-near-app/CONTRIBUTING.md

 It's encouraged to write unit tests on new features.
 Many NEAR repositories have built-in scripts that run tests locally.
 Tests may check linting and must be addressed.

-For example, a repository might have `yarn test` available.
+For example, a repository might have `npm test` available.
 It's a good idea to run tests locally before submitting a pull request, as these will be caught during the CI process.

 ### Thank you